Editor’s Note: This is a guest blog by Josh Ellis

 How do you attract your ideal customer?
 Your brand needs a personality.
 Many branding professionals use a system called “Brand Archetypes” to make sure the brands we develop feel authentic and realistic.
 The idea is to apply both strengths (to be attractive) and weaknesses (to be relatable) to the brand while making sure the strengths/weaknesses are consistent with the customers’ experiences.

-The 12 main archetypes come from psychology: Caregiver, Citizen, Creator, Explorer, Hero, Innocent, Jester, Lover, Magician, Rebel, Sage, and Sovereign.
-Here is a list with some more detail on each.
+The 12 main archetypes come from psychology: Caregiver, Girl/Guy Next Door, Creator, Explorer, Hero, Innocent, Entertainer, Lover, Magician, Maverick, Sage, and Royalty.

 As an example, let’s imagine a health drink company that we’ll call GreenDrink.
 The best way to sort out what archetype is best for GreenDrink is to start with who they want to attract and what motivates those people.
 In the case of GreenDrink, they want to help the average person to live a little bit healthier.
 Their target customers are going after a better life, but aren’t crazy about health.
 They’re not the kind of people that make kale smoothies every day.
 They just want to occasionally drink a healthy drink and feel good about themselves.

 Let’s go back to the list.
 So far, we can rule out a few possibilities.
 We can’t go with Maverick, Royalty, or Hero because those three archetypes tend to be more driven towards revolution, control, and mastery (respectively), and those don’t fit the profile we’ve built so far.
 There isn’t any archetype that stands out as a perfect fit yet, so we have to get more detailed on the customer profile.

 GreenDrink’s marketing team thinks more about their ideal customers and decides that they’re the kind of people who love trying new things.
 They’re carefree and resistant to routine.

 Core desire: the freedom to find out who you are through exploring the world